drreynolds/smuhpc-workshop/source/session_9.rst

 However, dedicated clusters also have some serious deficiencies:

-* A single user can hog all of the resources.
+* A single user can monopolize all of the available resources.

 * More than one job can be running on a processor at a time, so different processes must fight for system resources (giving